microsoft/pai/contrib/debug-tools/docs/remote-debug-pai-job.md

 Currently this feature is in experiment phrase, and we don't have a mechanism to notify user weather debug server is starts.
 Users need to check log to my theirself to get this notification.

+We recommend to user first approach to start debug.
+To use second approach, user need to manage the debug ports by theirselves.

 ***NOTICE: This is an experiment feature and may be changed in future release***

 # 2. Edit the job submission yaml to support debug